-In this analysis the distance-based method (Equation 5) was applied to estimate a weighted-average emission factor per euro of import (Equation 6), where CO_2 is total emissions (weighted by distance, mode of transport and weight) and IV is total import value (millions of euro).
+In this analysis the distance-based method (Equation 5) was applied to estimate a weighted-average emission factor per euro of import (Equation 6), where CO_2 is total emissions from distance-based method (weighted by distance, mode of transport and weight) and IV is total import value (millions of euros).
 This factor is then applied to the value of imports (reported as part of BIO) to calculate transport emissions from imported inputs.